 The book offers to guide its readers on leading people better and providing them strategies to lead with their strengths.

 In this book, Tom Rath and Barry Conchi reveal the results of decade-long research on leadership.
 They found out that successful groups possess broader groupings of strengths: executing, relationship-building, influencing, and strategic thinking.

 The teams that have a representation of strengths from these domains are found to be more cohesive and well-rounded.

 Their research also discovered that the 34 themes identified by the CliftonStrengths assessment could further be classified into these four domains.
 Here is a short description of each domain:

 People who have strengths or themes in this domain are task-oriented and drive people and teams toward achieving goals.

 They are usually concerned about structure, rules, and processes and are good at managing people, events, and tasks.
 They could be dependent on turning ideas into reality.

 People with talents under this group of strengths are passionate, persuasive, driven, and can sell ideas and lead the team to express and take action.

 They are the team’s source of encouragement, motivation, and drive, and are great at inspiring them toward a particular cause or goal.

 People with leadership qualities under this domain emphasize building an emotional connection with people and are sensitive to their needs.

-Their ability to connect with individuals and teams enable them to bring about cohesion in a team.
+Their ability to connect with individuals and teams enables them to bring about cohesion in a team.